Best Categories for Automotive Parts

 Get your Automotive Parts product categories organized in minutes, not days

 Connect your parts management system or upload your product feed.
-WISEPIM reads part numbers, OE references, fitment data, and technical specifications to prepare your catalog for AI-powered categorization.
+WISEPIM reads part numbers, OE references, fitment data, and technical specifications to get your catalog ready for AI-powered categorization.

-WISEPIM's AI analyzes part numbers, descriptions, and specs to assign each part to the correct vehicle system category.
-The AI cross-references TecDoc databases, validates fitment data, and identifies missing attributes.
+WISEPIM's AI reads part numbers, descriptions, and specs to place each part in the right vehicle system category.
+It checks TecDoc databases, validates fitment data, and flags missing attributes.

-Review AI classifications, complete fitment data for vehicle-specific parts, and push your catalog to automotive marketplaces and your webshop.
-All channels stay synchronized with complete cross-reference data.
+Review the AI's classifications, fill in fitment data for vehicle-specific parts, and push your catalog to automotive marketplaces and your webshop.
+All channels stay in sync with complete cross-reference data.

 Common questions about choosing Automotive Parts categories for ecommerce